 I strongly believe that this positive outcome came from educating myself about hospitals, birthing centers, & drug-free deliveries, and from preparing myself (and my husband) both physically and mentally in advance.
 I think all women with low-risk pregnancies can have this type of birth experience or similar positive outcomes if they want to.
 The key is to decide exactly what you don’t want in your birth plan, and then take it from there.

-Today, 14 weeks later, my husband and I had the unique opportunity of speaking to one of Linda Worzer’s birth classes at Natural Beginnings here in Texas.
+Today, 14 weeks later, I had the unique opportunity of speaking to one of Linda Worzer’s birth classes at Natural Beginnings here in Texas.
 It was an honor to be asked to share our experience with other moms and dads looking to educate themselves on all the birth options that are currently available, and it gave us the opportunity to relive our beautiful day.
-Welcoming our son into the world was easily the most beautiful experience of our lives, and I am so grateful that we decided to deliver at a natural birthing center.
+Welcoming my son into the world was easily the most beautiful experience of my life, and I am so grateful that I decided to deliver at a natural birthing center.
 It was one of the best decisions I have ever made.

 If there are any moms or dads out there with questions about anything related to birth, prenatal care, postpartum issues, postnatal care, birthing centers, doulas, etc. please feel free to email me at KaiteePage@gmail.com.
 On that note, I highly recommend our postpartum doula, Melva Wofford & Associates, if you need help in the first few weeks after arriving home with your newborn.
 My husband and I have no family here in Texas and we are first-time parents, so Melva basically saved our lives that first month!